hdoro/sanity-plugin-conditional-field/README.md

 Hide or show a Sanity.io field based on a custom condition set by you.

+---

+🚨 **Warning:** I stopped working on this plugin before it was done as the Sanity team has voiced they're currently working on a native solution.

+This can still be useful if you have basic use cases for conditionals, but it [doesn't work well on arrays](https://github.com/hdoro/sanity-plugin-conditional-field/issues/2), has [issues with validation markers](https://github.com/hdoro/sanity-plugin-conditional-field/issues/1) and is visually a bit buggy.

+If in the meantime you _must_ rely on conditional fields, [reach me out in Sanity's community Slack](https://sanity-io-land.slack.com/team/UB1QTEXGC) and I'll try to help you out :)

+---

 ## Installation

 Start by enabling it in your studio: